 “This Is Stupid”: What Philly Drivers and Riders Are Saying About Uber Pool Express

 I gave it a fair shot.
-Here's what I’ve observed.
+Here's what I observed.

-Each time I’ve hailed an Express ride, it has been cheaper than standard Pool (about $1 to $3 cheaper), but I have yet to see it be anymore near 50 percent cheaper.
-And in some of the rides, the pickup and drop off points just happened to be at my doorstep instead of up to two blocks away.
-No complaints there, but if Uber’s goal is efficiency, was the AI’s decision to drop me off at my doorstep each time the best way to help drivers save time and ultimately make more money?
+Each time I’ve hailed an Express ride, it has been cheaper than standard Pool (about $1 to $3 cheaper), but I have yet to see it be anywhere near 50 percent cheaper.
+In some of the rides, the pickup and drop off points just happened to be at my doorstep instead of up to two blocks away.
+No complaints there, but if Uber’s goal is efficiency, was the AI’s decision to drop me off at my doorstep the best way to help drivers save time and ultimately make more money?
 In terms of total travel time, I saw no marked difference between my Express and standard Pool rides.

-And interestingly, regular Uber POOL riders are mixed in with Express commuters, a fact that Uber product director Ethan Stock confirmed to reporters on a press call last week.
-In a ride I took on Saturday morning, whenever someone hopped in the vehicle, our driver asked whether we’d selected the Express or standard option.
+Interestingly, regular Uber POOL riders are mixed in with Express commuters, a fact that Uber product director Ethan Stock confirmed to reporters on a press call last week.
+In a ride I took on Saturday morning, whenever someone hopped in the vehicle, our driver had to ask whether we had selected the Express or standard option.
 And whether we had selected Express or Pool, the driver dropped us off at our doors in an effort to please everyone.

 Users are concerned about safety